 Site access and safety

 As a wetland there is only limited access.
-Even in summer the reserve is very wet, it has hidden ditches, vegetation ‘hovering’ over water holes and soft sides to banks and dykes.
+Even in summer, the reserve is very wet and has hidden ditches, vegetation ‘hovering’ over water holes and soft sides to banks and dykes.
 This unfortunately makes it too unsafe to allow open public access.
 There is an open day once a year when reed and sedge cutting is usually demonstrated.

-Barton Broad and Alderfen Broad are adjacent to Catfield and are Norfolk Wildlife Trust reserves.
-Car parking is at TG 356 225 and TG 355 195 respectively.
+Barton Broad and Alderfen Broad are adjacent to Catfield and are Norfolk Wildlife Trust (NWT) reserves.
+Car parking is at grid references TG 356 225 and TG 355 195 respectively.